View Document

 Coursework Subjects

-(10) Moderation must be undertaken for assessment tasks that make up at least 60% of the total marks for individual subjects.
-This may comprise one or more assessment tasks and is normally undertaken prior to grades being returned to individual students.
+(16) Where the composition of assessment allows, moderation must be undertaken for assessment tasks that singly or collectively make up at least 60% of the total grade for individual subjects.

 Thesis Subjects

-(15) Where there is a discrepancy of more than 10% between the marks awarded by the original examiners additional moderation is required.
+2. where there is a discrepancy of more than 10% between the marks awarded by the original examiners additional moderation is required.

 Part B - Student Requests for Review and Remark